The F-22 Raptor looks fast just taxiing down the taxiway at OshKosh.

 What was in my bag?

 What equipment did I use?
 What are the best cameras and lenses for this project?
-Although these are questions frequently asked, I firmly believe the quality of the captured image is directly related to the skill of the photographer and indirectly related to the equipment used.
+Although these are questions frequently asked, I firmly believe the quality of the captured image is directly related to the vision and skill of the photographer and only indirectly related to the equipment used.
 That said; we all know that certain images can’t be captured at all without certain types of cameras and/or lenses.
-The graphs show the equipment used for the majority of this 2014 project; they did not change much from last year.
+The graphs show the equipment used for the majority of this 2015 project.
+Except for the addition of the Nikon 1 V3 and the 30-110mm lens, it did not change much from last year.

 The statistics on equipment used should not be surprising.
-The Nikon 1 V1 with it’s light weight and 2.7 crop factor mated with the 70-300mm lens makes an excellent combination for daily walkabouts looking for critters with a maximum 810mm lens.
-The 70-300mm is known to be a very sharp lens at a reasonable cost.
+The Nikon 1 V1 and the Nikon 1 V3 with their light weight and 2.7 crop factor mated with the 70-300mm lens makes an excellent combination for daily walkabouts looking for critters with a maximum 810mm lens.
 Add the 10-30mm and the 50mm f1.4 in the day pack and be ready for the majority of images encountered on a walkabout.
+Finally, the 30-110mm lens has quickly become my walkabout lens.

 It was a year like all years, filled with those events which alter and illuminate our time.
 The images chosen for this project reflect the events in my life without necessarily being images of the events themselves.
-This project has been my second project 365; hopefully more will come.
-Now, it’s time to look forward to next year.
+This project has been my third project 365; hopefully more will come, but I am considering a change next year.
+Perhaps, I’ll consider using weekly or monthly themes.